Dead by Wednesday: History

 DBW has released several music videos; their video for "Pawns" was featured on MTV2's Headbangers Ball, Havok TV, Music Choice, and Sirius Satellite's Liquid Metal.
 They also have videos for "When in Rome", "Will to Fight", "Godlike Feeling", and "All the World is Waiting", which were released on the heavy metal news site Metal Injection.

 In 2020 the bands new lineup released the single S.O.S. featuring their new frontman.

+Documentary

+The European tour by Dead by Wednesday was documented by filmmaker Piettro Garibaldi, capturing the band's journey, performances, and behind-the-scenes moments.
+The documentary provides an intimate look into the band's experiences on the road, shedding light on the challenges and triumphs they encountered during their European tour.
+It offers fans and music enthusiasts a unique perspective into the band's music and touring adventures.

+The documentary not only serves as a memento for Dead by Wednesday but also as a means to further engage their existing fanbase and attract new listeners.
+With the release of the documentary, the band aims to broaden their reach and enhance their visibility in the music industry.

+Legacy

+Dead by Wednesday's European tour marked a significant milestone in their career.
+The success and positive reception they received during the tour helped solidify their presence in the European metal scene.
+The new fans gained and the consolidation of their fanbase in Europe further propelled their growth as a band.

+The impact of the tour and the subsequent documentary continue to resonate with fans and music enthusiasts worldwide, showcasing Dead by Wednesday's dedication to their craft and their commitment to delivering a captivating live experience.

 Endorsements

 After several years with Washburn Guitars, guitarist Dave Sharpe signed with Solar Guitars in 2021.
 Dave has been a long time Randall Amplifier endorsee.

 Opus Lawrence plays Trinity Cymbals exclusively.